-Development Project/Case Built Heritage At The Site Background & Current Progress 16.
-Revitalisation of Fong Yuen Study Hall (FYSH) FYSH was constructed in the 1920 to 30s.
+Development Project/Case Built Heritage At The Site Background & Current Progress 15.
+Study Hall ("FYSH") FYSH was constructed in the 1920 to 30s.
 It was listed as one of the Government historic sites identified by AMO.
 The building has been accorded a Grade 3 status by the AAB.
 It is believed that FYSH was built as a small private school to educate the children in Ma Wan.
 It functioned as a subsidised school till its closure in 2003.
-The building will be revitalised into a tourism and Chinese cultural centre cum Ma Wan residents museum by Social Services Department of Yuen Yuen Institute.
+The building will be revitalised into a tourism and Chinese cultural centre cum Ma Wan residents museum by the Social Services Department of Yuen Yuen Institute.
 An HIA report in the form of a CMP was presented to the AAB on 21 May 2009.
 Members expressed support to the proposed revitalisation works.
-Works commenced in May 2011 and are expected to be completed by the third quarter of 2012.
-17. Revitalisation of Old Tai Po Police Station Built in 1899, the Police Station was the first police headquarters in the New Territories.
+Works commenced in May 2011 and are expected to be completed by December 2012.
+16. Revitalisation of Old Tai Po Police Station Built in 1899, the Police Station was the first police headquarters in the New Territories.
 The building has been accorded a Grade 1 status by the AAB.
 The building will be revitalised by Kadoorie Farm and Botanic Garden Corporation into a Green Hub for sustainable living.
 An HIA report in the form of a CMP was presented to the AAB on 23 November 2011.
+Members

-Members expressed support to the proposed revitalisation works.
-Works will commence in the third quarter of 2012 and are expected to be completed by the third quarter of 2013.
+Development Project/Case Built Heritage At The Site Background & Current Progress expressed support to the proposed revitalisation works.
+Works will commence in early 2013 and are expected to be completed by early 2014.